ea-tel/detel-book/_chapters/chapters/templates/mainTemplate.md

 ---

-Code blocks can be created as follows, it is even possible to specify the language which results in the code being colored accordingly.
+Code blocks can be created as follows.
+It is even possible to specify the language which results in the code being colored accordingly.

 ```c#
 Console.WriteLine("Hello World!");